 American actor who began on Broadway at 18 as a song-and-dance man, who modeled and appeared on occasional TV spots before breaking into film in 1968 with "The Night They Raided Minsky's," 1968.
+He was nominated for the Academy Award for Best Supporting Actor for "Bob & Carol & Ted & Alice" in 1969.
 Tall, but puffy and mournful looking, his popularity comes through in an adorable-puppy-dog appeal.

 The only child of Eastern European immigrants, Bernie, a textile buyer, and Lucille Gould, a homemaker, Elliot's childhood was directed by a "stage mother" who insisted that he take drama, diction, singing and dancing lessons by the time he was eight.
 He was left with memories of a childhood that was "positively terrifying," leading to later biweekly therapy sessions.

 He worked summers at comedy clubs in the Catskills.
 After graduating from the Professional Children's School in Manhattan he made his Broadway debut as a chorus boy in the 1957 musical "Rumple" before landing the starring role opposite Barbra Streisand a few years later in "I Can Get It For You Wholesale."